How it Works:

 Staying at Albergues

 This extensive network of albergues is relatively new on the Camino accommodations scene, especially if you look back over the 1000-plus year history of the Camino.
-To give you some sense of scale, when I walked the Camino in 2005, there were only about 100 albergues between Saint Jean Pied de Port, France, and Santiago de Compostela.
+To give you some sense of scale, when I walked the Camino in 2005, there were just over 100 albergues between Saint Jean Pied de Port, France, and Santiago de Compostela.
 And those albergues were mostly modern facilities.

 In a conference held by the AMIGOS (Friends of the Camino) in Jaca, Spain in 1987, it was suggested that ‘refugios’ similar to those available in the middle ages be established in remote villages and mountain areas of the Camino where there were few options for pilgrims to stay.
 Refugio is another commonly used word for albergue.